Analyzing Cross-Phase Effects of Reactive Power Intervention on Distribution Voltage Control: Evaluation on a Complex Distribution System

 \subsection{Effect of Reactive Power (Q) Intervention from PV Nodes}

-To accomplish the objective of increasing PV penetration in the J1 feeder without incurring voltage violations under extreme scenarios, one extreme use case (11 AM, August) was selected.
+To increase the J1 feeder HC without incurring voltage violations, an extreme use case (11 AM, August) was selected.
 For this use case, a voltage-reactive power sensitivity matrix (VQ-SM) was constructed, with its elements given by \eqref{s_comp}, where $\Delta Q_j$ is the reactive power perturbation applied to PV inverter $j$, and $v_i^{0}$ and $v_{i,j}^Q$ are the voltages at node $i$ prior to the perturbation and after the perturbation, respectively.

 Since the VQ-SM is large (rows corresponding to number of PVs and columns corresponding to number of nodes in the system) we can look at one column which depicts the effect on a single system node from all the PVs where $\Delta Q$ can be applied.
 It was observed that the secondary node of a single-phase SVR in phase B, B19007reg.2, exhibited highest voltage on a consistent basis under moderate-to-high PV penetration.
 This SVR is located downstream from the feeder-head and has a step-up ratio to restore the voltage levels under high load conditions.
 At 11 AM, when PV generation is high with moderate load conditions, the voltage on the primary side of the SVR goes up (but does not have violations).
 However, due to the step-up ratio, the secondary node and other nodes close to the SVR (including some customer sites) experience voltage violations.
 The method to address these violations is to identify PV nodes that have the highest impact on this SVR secondary node and activate them for Q intervention.
 Fig. \ref{fig: xphase1} depicts the sensitivity of all the PV nodes in the system to the selected node (B19007reg.2).